This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 What are the signs and symptoms of an Achilles tendon rupture?

 - Severe pain in your leg or ankle, especially when your foot is bent down

-- Swelling, stiffness, or weakness in your leg or foot
+- Swelling, stiffness, or weakness in your leg or ankle

-- A bruise on the back of your leg or foot
+- A bruise on the back of your ankle

-- Difficulty moving, balancing, or putting weight on your leg
+- Trouble moving or putting weight on your leg